Gift Like Buffett: Three Financial Gifts for Kids and Grandkids

 Warren Buffett used to give his family cash for Christmas.
 After learning they neither saved nor invested it, he gave them something more practical.

 What does Warren Buffett give his family for Christmas?
 Not so fast — you’ll have to endure some important background information to understand the full wisdom of his gifts.
 Mary Buffett, Warren’s former daughter-in-law, shared what Christmas was like with the Oracle of Omaha.
-She revealed in a 2019 interview that “He (Buffett) would always give each of us $10,000 in hundred-dollar bills” and admitted "As soon as we got home, we'd spend it — whooo!”
+She revealed in a 2019 interview that “He (Buffett) would always give each of us $10,000 in hundred-dollar bills.”
+And she admitted that "as soon as we got home, we'd spend it — whooo!”
 That didn’t go over well with a man whose number one rule is “never lose money.”

 I think when Warren Buffett does something, it's worth taking notice.
 His decision to give financial gifts that couldn't be readily squandered should give us all cause to rethink cash gifts.
-This Christmas you can give your family the gift of a legacy and build familial wealth and financial well being for generations to come.
+When there is a milestone, such as a wedding or graduation, you can give your family the gift of a legacy and build familial wealth and financial well-being for generations to come.
 I spoke with Jaime Eckels, CFP and Wealth Management Partner with Plante Moran Financial Advisors, about the best financial gifts for your kids and grandchildren this holiday season.

 Profit and prosper with the best of expert advice on investing, taxes, retirement, personal finance and more - straight to your e-mail.